Jane blew on her cold-numbed hands and wished she didn’t live so far north.

 “Yeah, later,” Daria said, closing the door.

 Her argument with Armand echoed in her mind as she sat back down, her fingers brushing against her book but not able to pick it up.
-As rain continued to pour from the darkening evening sky, Daria suddenly realized how colossally foolish she’d been.
+As rain continued to pour down from the darkening evening sky, Daria suddenly realized how colossally foolish she’d been.